netzahdzc/mat-dashboard/README.md

 ## Contributing

-Please note that this is a project in progress, thus, many issues might pop up along it development.
-However, if you happend to have any question or require further information about the project.
+Please note that this is a project in progress; thus, many issues might pop up along its development.
+However, if you happened to have any question or require further information about the project.
 Please get in touch through:

 * [netzahdzc@cicese.mx](mailto:netzahdzc@cicese.mx)